devashishkumar/graphql/README.md

-## create express app
+## How to use application

-- npm i -g express nodemon
+- install node js in machine
-- express projectname
+- execute command npm i -g nodemon
 - setup mongodb in machine
 - update connection string in app.js file
 - execute nodemon start command in the root of the application to start backend server (http://localhost:3000/graphqlapi/graphql)